boblongmore/ansiblefest2022/README.md

    6. Click on the 'OAuth Entity Scopes' tab.
 Click where it says 'Insert a New Row.'
 Under Name enter 'Writing Scope' and for OAuth Scope input 'write.'
 Click update.

 2. Create REST Message
-   1. In AAP find the API endpoint of the template of workflow you wish to launch
+   1. In AAP find the API endpoint of the template of workflow you wish to launch (ex. ``` https://{{your_aac_address}}/api/v2/workflow_job_templates/14/launch/ ```.)
    2. Go to System Web Services > Outbound > REST Messages, click on NEW to create a Rest Message
    3. Enter the API Endpoint in the Endpoint field
    4. Authentication type should be OAuth and associate the previously created OAuth profile
-   5. Click the link that says 'Get OAuth Token'
+   5. Click the link that says 'Get OAuth Token.'
+This should retrieve the OAuth token from your AAC.
-   6. Create a new HTTP Method
+   6. Once you have the OAuth token, you are ready to create the rest message.
+Under HTTP methods, click on New.
-   7. The mehtod type should be post, put in the API endpoint again
+   7. The method type should be 'post,' and the API endpoint should be the same as entered previously.
-   8. In the HTTP Request tab, create a new header named Content-Type with a value of application/json
+   8. Under the 'Authentication' tab, select 'OAuth 2.0' and select the previously created OAuth profile
+   9. Click on the 'HTTP Request' tab and under 'HTTP Headers' click on 'Insert a new row...'
+The Name should be 'Content-Type' and the values should be 'application/json'

+These are the steps to setup communication between ServiceNow and AAP using OAuth.
+Additionally, if you wanted to pass variables to AAP, you would do that in the HTTP Method screen.
+In this example I am setting HTTP Query Parameters with the Content ```{"extra_vars": { "incident_id": "${incident_id}" } } ```.
+I then set the variable substition with 'incident_id.'
+This allows the workflow to pass the incident ID to AAP when it sends this REST message.
+There is also a link in this form for 'Preview Script Usage.'
+You can use this script in settin up the ServiceNow workflow in workflow editor.

 </details>

 # Authors

 - Bob Longmore bob.longmore@wwt.com